Two-Year-Old Program Goals in Areas of Development:

 To help children increase their large and small muscle skills as well as feel confident about their bodies.
 Art experiences, toys, games, and meal times offer opportunities to strengthen fine motor skills such as holding, building, grasping, painting, and drawing.
 Indoor and outdoor classroom spaces allow two-year-olds safe areas to walk, climb, balance, dig, and run with confidence.

-Learn more about early childhood development and milestones with the CDC resource here.
+We invite prospective parents to learn more about early childhood development and milestones with the CDC resource here.